MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

 	- Select **Required**.

 	- Leave the searchable checkbox checked.
-When a field is searchable it appears in Advanced Find in model-driven apps and is available when customizing views.
+When a Column is searchable it appears in Advanced Find in model-driven apps and is available when customizing views.
 De-selecting this will reduce the number of options shown to people using advanced find.

 	- Click **Done**.

-4. Create Expiration Date field.
+4. Create Expiration Date Column.

-	- Click **+ Add Field**.
+	- Click **+ Add Column**.

 	- Enter **Expiration Date** for **Display Name**.